VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - **Chapter 7: Indirect Syscall Dropper**
      - The concept of indirect system calls and why we need them as red teamers Create and analyse a shellcode dropper based on indirect syscalls (low level APIs).
 - **Chapter 8: Call stack analysis**
-     - Compare direct syscall and indirect syscall techniques.
-What are the limitations of indirect syscalls in the context of EDRs?
+     - Compare the call stack from each dropper and compare them to each other.
+What is the advantage of indirect sycalls over direct syscalls in the context of EDR evasion?
 - **Chapter 9: Summary**
      - Workshop summary and closing